hindu-comm/weblogs/manasataramgini/2008/09/2008-09-28_the-mystery-of-marsupials.md

 back-transferred to South America.
-While not implausible, we find this an utterly unnecessary proposal, especially given their reliance on absence of evidence (dangerous given the fragmentary nature of the small mammalian fossils\!).
+While not implausible, we find this an utterly unnecessary proposal, especially given their reliance on absence of evidence (dangerous given the fragmentary nature of the small mammalian fossils!).
 It is possible that the mysterious forms accompanying Djarthia were other mammalian (marsupial) immigrants via Antarctica that flourished only briefly before going extinct.
 Thus, Australia was entirely left open for the great radiation of